thephpleague/url/4.0/components/host.md

 - The first required argument must be a collection of label (an `array` or a `Traversable` object)
 - The second optional argument, a `Host` constant, tells whether this is an <abbr title="Fully Qualified Domain Name">FQDN</abbr> or not:
-    - `Host::IS_ABSOLUTE` creates an object with a FQDN;
+    - `Host::IS_ABSOLUTE` creates an a fully qualified domain name `Host` object;
-    - `Host::IS_RELATIVE` creates an object with a relative domain name;
+    - `Host::IS_RELATIVE` creates an a partially qualified domain name `Host` object;

 By default this optional argument equals to `Host::IS_RELATIVE`.

-<p class="message-warning">Since an IP is not a hostname, the class will throw an <code>InvalidArgumentException</code> if you try to create an FQDN hostname with a valid IP address.</p>
+<p class="message-warning">Since an IP is not a hostname, the class will throw an <code>InvalidArgumentException</code> if you try to create an fully qualified domain name with a valid IP address.</p>

 ~~~php
 use League\Uri\Host;